rpdelaney/l4d2-tourney-rules/rules.md

 ### 4.1 Home servers

-If the tournament is international (a.k.a.
-"Home/Away"), the following rules
+The tournament is international (a.k.a.
+"Home/Away").
+Therefore, the following rules apply:
-apply:

 #### 4.1.1 Home server selection